 Poplar pupils, like all pupils at ERS, have a programme of provision to meet their individual needs.
 In addition to the use of strategies to support individual pupils in the classroom, children receive additional specialist support according to need.
 This can include any or all of the following:

-- specialist 1:1 teaching for Literacy or Numeracy
+- Specialist Teaching for Literacy or Numeracy

 An Open Day tour, or an individual visit, is the best way to see Poplar in action and will, we hope, help you decide if ERS is the place for your child.
-This also provides the opportunity for you to meet Mrs Wyton, who leads the Poplar base, or to talk to other specialist teachers about your child’s specific needs.
+This also provides the opportunity for you to meet Mrs Holt, who leads the Poplar base, or to talk to other specialist teachers about your child’s specific needs.